Skip to main content Skip to main navigation

 Standard self-employed assessment

-Clients who'd like to include additional income from their business (such as business profits and addbacks) or who don't qualify for Fast Track, may be assessed on their business's latest year performance.
+Clients who'd like to include additional income from their business or who don't qualify for Fast Track or 1 year assessment, may be assessed on their business's latest year performance.

 Medico low deposit, with no LMI